alnoki/AAAAAA/doc/dev-guide/concepts/index.rst

   instructions
 * :ref:`concepts-project-structure` describes the contents of the :github:`AAAAAA repository <alnoki/AAAAAA>` and provides :xref:`links <URL>`
-  related to each component
+  that help describe the individual components contained therein
 * :ref:`concepts-doc` describes the :wiki-pg:`file structure <Computer_file>`
   of contents related to :ref:`tools-Sphinx` and :ref:`tools-Jupyter`, and provides :ref:`syntax guidelines <concepts-doc-style>`
-* :ref:`concepts-configs` describes the settings that
+* :ref:`concepts-configs` describes the
-  :wiki-pg:`downloaded <Download>` during the :ref:`developer environment setup <dev-env-intro>`, and how they affect :ref:`tools <concepts-tools>` that are used for the
+  :ref:`VS Code settings <configs-vs-code>` (and more!) that you :wiki-pg:`downloaded <Download>` during the :ref:`developer environment setup <dev-env-intro>`, and how they affect :ref:`tools <concepts-tools>` that are used for the